 Chia seeds are a superfood, and though widely known, its energy boosting effects is just one reason why.
-It is high on fiber, making it ideal for treating digestive issues and controlling weight.It is a rich source of multiple nutrients such as proteins, omega-3 fatty acids, vitamins, and minerals, making it the ideal addition to your daily diet.
+It is high in fiber, making it ideal for treating digestive issues and controlling weight.It is a rich source of multiple nutrients such as proteins, omega-3 fatty acids, vitamins, and minerals, making it the ideal addition to your daily diet.

 Although the consumption of Chia was widespread in the 18th and 19th centuries, it saw a massive dip in the 20th century.
 However, it has seen a resurgence in popularity in the last 10 years.
-In the Mayan language, chia means strength, and undoubtedly, that is the source of its popularity.
+In the Mayan language, Chia means strength, and undoubtedly, that is the source of its popularity.

 Chia seeds do not contain any cholesterol and are instead a great source of antioxidants such as flavonol glycosides, quercetin, myricetin,caffeic acid, chlorogenic acid, kaempferol, and linolenic acid, which help in curbing the levels of free radicals in the body.
-Chia seeds are known to have high concentrations of omega-3 fatty acids which benefits the body in terms of healthy aging.
+Chia seeds are known to have high concentrations of omega-3 fatty acids which benefit the body in terms of healthy aging.

 Apart from certain varieties of fish, Chia seeds are a great source of omega-3 fatty acids.
 This component is essential to the body as it enables many bodily functions.
 Studies also show that the consumption of Chia seeds enhances workout performance.
 Therefore, it is a great substitute for energy drinks.

-One of the reasons why Chia seeds are known as a superfood is because they can absorb water up to 10 times their own weight.
+One of the reasons why Chia seeds are known as a super food is because they can absorb water up to 10 times their own weight.
 This characteristic improves the nutrient absorption of electrolytes, and keeps the body hydrated for a longer period of time.
 Additionally, it slows digestion, thus keeping you full for a longer period of time.

 One of the biggest issues in diabetes is the sudden spike in sugar levels after each meal.
 Chia seeds combat this problem quite effectively.
 The carbohydrates and starch present in them are released into the body slowly, in comparison to conventional meals.

 Foods rich in omega-3 fatty acids, such as Chia seeds, are heart-friendly.
 These are good fats that prevent the onset of heart disease by minimizing the levels of omega-6 fatty acids in the blood.
 This, therefore, minimizes the stress on the cardiovascular system.